ericbiewener/vscode-settings-on-fire/README.md

 }
 ```

-The keys `Color Theme` and `Tests` will appear in your command pallete:
+The keys `Color Theme` and `Tests` will appear in your command palette:

 <img src="https://raw.githubusercontent.com/ericbiewener/vscode-settings-on-fire/master/artwork/quickpick-onoff.png" />